GuoChen018/digital-home/src/pages/blog/03-new-blog.md

 ## Why a new blog

-In my [last blog](https://www.guochen.design/blog/01-life-update), I noted that I will be moving from Webflow to Substack.
+In my [last blog](https://www.guochen.design/blog/01-life-update), I noted that I would be moving from Webflow to Substack.
 I listed out several reasons why I’m switching, and I even copied and pasted 68 articles into Substack.

 But, after I posted my Substack article on [Twitter](https://x.com/guo_hq/status/1782777051012821133), my tweet engagement was extremely low.
-And the social preview doesn’t show up.
-The image below is just an image.
-It’s not linked to my Substack post.
+And the social preview didn't show up.
+The image below was just an image.
+It wasn't linked to my Substack post.

 ![Guo’s tweet sharing his Substack article](/images/blog/03-new-blog/substack-tweet.jpg)

 Confused, I searched online to understand why.
-And that’s when I learned that:
+And that was when I learned that:

 > Elon does not like Substack ([link](https://www.zdnet.com/article/twitter-vs-substack-feud-everything-you-need-to-know-and-how-it-affects-you/)).
 So Twitter doesn’t display any Substack social previews.
 >